sharanvelu/dockr-documentation/get_started.md

 - ***8.0*** : `8.0`, `8.0.2`, `8.0.6`
 - ***8.1*** : `8.1`

-> More versions will be supported in the future versions.
+> More versions will be supported in the upcoming days.

 #### DB_DATABASE (.env)
 Also, update the `DB_DATABASE=<your_project_DB>`.